dseeni/dotfiles-1/README.md

 These dotfiles contain all of the necessary packages, plugins and config I need to be a productive (python/Javascript) developer.

-I've tested these dotfiles on both ubuntu and OS X (you'll need to fiddle with the install commands for OS X).
+I've tested these dotfiles on both ubuntu and OS X.

 **NOTE - you will need vim version 8.0 or higher.**

 ## Contents

-- custom config for vim, ack-grep, zsh and tmux
+- custom config for vim, ack-grep, zsh, eslint and tmux
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
 - vim plugins:
  - [ale](https://github.com/w0rp/ale)